Vincasar PFS Dosage

 Preparation for flexible plastic container

-VINCASAR PFS when diluted with 0.9% sodium chloride injection in concentrations from 0.0015 mg/mL to 0.08 mg/mL is stable for up to 24 hours when protected from light or 8 hours under normal light at 25°C.
+VINCASAR PFS when diluted with 0.9% Sodium Chloride Injection, USP in concentrations from 0.0015 mg/mL to 0.08 mg/mL is stable for up to 24 hours when protected from light or 8 hours under normal light at 25°C.

 Caution: It is extremely important that the intravenous needle or catheter be properly positioned before any vincristine is injected.
 Leakage into surrounding tissue during intravenous administration of VINCASAR PFS may cause considerable irritation.
 If extravasation occurs, the injection should be discontinued immediately and any remaining portion of the dose should then be introduced into another vein.
 Local injection of hyaluronidase and the application of moderate heat to the area of leakage will help disperse the drug and may minimize discomfort and the possibility of cellulitis.